a3y3/Ripcom/RipcomProtocol.md

 NASA has sent Rovers on Mars.
 They move through the rough terrain on Mars and continuously send data to one another.
 Needless to say, the medium is noisy.

-The Ripcom Protocol is designed the provide a reliable data transfer mechanism for these Rovers that results in lesser number of packets and avoids the overhead TCP has.
+The Ripcom Protocol is designed to provide a reliable data transfer mechanism for these Rovers that results in lesser number of packets and avoids the overhead that TCP has.

 ### Introduction